tpoisot/ms_abc_networks/ms/ms.md

-The extant structure and distribution of biodiversity is the outcome of macro-evolutionary processes, and the modelling of these processes has stimulated a large variety of approaches [@maruvka_mfm; @nee_bmm].
+The extant structure and distribution of biodiversity is the outcome of macro-evolutionary processes, and the modelling of these processes has stimulated a large variety of approaches [@maru13mmd; @nee06bmm].
 At their core, these approaches are all essentially birth-death processes, in that they model the rate of speciation and extinction to generate a prediction about both the temporal dynamics of species richness and its predicted current state.
 Surprisingly, these models tend to consider species as isolated entities; even though they share ancestry, they are not explicitly linked via inter-specific interactions.
-This fact is problematic from both an ecological [@gravel_tti] and evolutionary [@eklof_reh; @stouffer_ecs] standpoint since it is widely accepted that interactions serve as an essential *scaffold* for biodiversity and its emergent properties such as community persistence or ecosystem function [@thompson_TREE_2012].
+This fact is problematic from both an ecological [@grav11tti] and evolutionary [@eklo11reh; @stou12ecs] standpoint since it is widely accepted that interactions serve as an essential *scaffold* for biodiversity and its emergent properties such as community persistence or ecosystem function [@thom12fwr].
 After all, predators invariably require prey, hosts require parasites, flowering plants require pollinators, and so on.

-Although modern macro-ecological models give an increasingly central role to interactions [@thuiller_rmf], such models are still unable to predict the structure of complex interacting communities [@jablonski_bim].
+Although modern macro-ecological models give an increasingly central role to interactions [@thui13rmi], such models are still unable to predict the structure of complex interacting communities [@jabl08bim].
 Nevertheless, there are two key observations upon which solutions to overcome this limitation can be devised.
-First, extant networks are decidedly non-random with regard to their structure, and their structure is equally non-random with regards to macro-evolutionary processes [@stouffer_ecs].
-Second, the structure of ecological networks is dynamic over evolutionary timescales [@roopnarine_eps].
+First, extant networks are decidedly non-random with regard to their structure, and their structure is equally non-random with regards to macro-evolutionary processes [@stou12ecs].
+Second, the structure of ecological networks is dynamic over evolutionary timescales [@roop12eps].
 Both these points are strongly suggestive of perpetual and ongoing action of macro-evolutionary processes.
 It stands to reason then that models of macro-evolution with explicit consideration of species interactions will therefore provide an appropriate theoretical framework to understand how networks evolve.
-Notably, such a framework enables the estimation of how much of extant network structure originated through macro-evolution, as opposed to reflecting extant opportunities and constraints {>>ref<<}.
+Notably, such a framework enables the estimation of how much of extant network structure originated through macro-evolution, as opposed to reflecting extant opportunities and constraints [@pera16meh].

-If one assumes that the conservatism of interactions across phylogenies can be explained by the fact that an incipient species inherits its ancestor's interactions upon speciation {>>ref<<}, even a simple model with relatively few parameters can describe the possible evolutionary rules that shape a community's interaction network.
-Ideally, the parameters of any model such as this---no matter how simple or complex---ought to be calibrated against real-world evolutionary dynamics, similar to how the fossil and molecular record has been used to study  species diversification [@sole_selfsimilarityofextinction_nature_1997, @etc].
-Unfortunately, the dearth of well-resolved, long-term time series of species interactions rules out such a comparison to temporal network dynamics [@donoghue_rcc].
+If one assumes that the conservatism of interactions across phylogenies can be explained by the fact that an incipient species inherits its ancestor's interactions upon speciation [@futu09ehs], even a simple model with relatively few parameters can describe the possible evolutionary rules that shape a community's interaction network.
+Ideally, the parameters of any model such as this---no matter how simple or complex---ought to be calibrated against real-world evolutionary dynamics, similar to how the fossil and molecular record has been used to study  species diversification [@alro98crd].
+Unfortunately, the dearth of well-resolved, long-term time series of species interactions rules out such a comparison to temporal network dynamics [@dono07rcc].
 Therefore, we instead addressed the question of network macro-evolution here by using extant ecological networks to calibrate the end points of an interaction-centric birth-death simulation model under the assumption that the best-fitting models will provide insight into the network's likely evolutionary history.
-Among the variety of ecological networks types, bipartite ones are the most appropriate family to test this model: they have well partitioned interactions between guilds with no complex feedback loops, are present in a variety of systems and types of biological interactions, and there is a wealth of well-studied data available {>>ref<<}.
+Among the variety of ecological networks types, bipartite ones are the most appropriate family to test this model: they have well partitioned interactions between guilds with no complex feedback loops, are present in a variety of systems and types of biological interactions, and there is a wealth of well-studied data available [@will11bmc].
 Moreover, taxa from both guilds of a bipartite ecological network are usually tightly evolutionarily linked and require interactions to persist, making them ideal to elucidate evolutionary rules of community structure.

 We posit that four simple rules govern the evolution of networks.
 First, every network originally consists of just two species sharing a single interaction;